simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

 cd mypod3
 ```

-Create the following files inside the directory.
-It is the same as above, but with some added preprocessing directives and cluster port configurations.
+Create the following files inside the directory: _pod.yaml_, _pod.env_ and _Dockerfile_.
+This process is similar to other more basic examples, but with some added preprocessing directives and cluster port configurations.

-_pod.yaml_:
+Contents for _pod.yaml_ file:
 ```yaml
 api: 1.0.0-beta2
 podVersion: 0.0.1